-Nesta says hello to snowcat, Susan Michael Barrett, photographer
+Nesta says hello to snowcat

-Maybe Brennan’s response to my question this week, “How do you know your
+“How do you know your

-Brennyn’s response reminds me of the day Carly, a class gerbil, died.
+Brennyn’s response reminds me of the day Carly, our class gerbil, died.
+We found her when we

 “Carly, you were a nice pet.”